TSChallenges/tschallenges-mlops-challenge-npci_mlops_assignment4-NPCI_MLOps_Assignment4/Readme.md

 ---

-### **1. Install Required Packages**
-Install all required Python dependencies and DVC extensions
+###  **1.Log in to your VM**

+ Log in to your VM with the credentials shared with you.
+Create a new directory inside it.
+This will act like a remote storage to push the data being version controlled by DVC.

+### **2.Create a python virtual environment, and activate it**

+ - Run below commandtocreate a virtual environment

+                           python-m venv venv

+ (Format is : python-m venv <name>)

+ - Run below commandtoactivate the virtual environment

+                             source venv/bin/activate

-### **2. Initialize DVC**
+### **3. Initialize DVC**

-DVC is already installed in your Codespace.
-Initialize DVC for the project.
+ -Run the below command to install dvc

+ pip install dvc==3.55.2 dvc-ssh==4.1.1 asyncssh==2.18.0

-### **3. Add Remote Storage**
+### **4. Add Remote Storage**
-- Set up VM as the remote storage.
+- Configure Remote Storage (Directory present on VM)

-### **4. Track Raw Data**
+### **5. Track Data_Main**
-- Use DVC to track the raw data
+- Add your main data (the starting dataset) to DVC.
-- Commit the changes
+- Commit the changes to Git and DVC.
-- Push the raw data to remote storage
+- Push the data to your remote VM storage and tag it as V1.
-- Tag this version of raw data as version 1.

-### **5.Get the preprocessing data and track it**
-- Pull the raw data from remote storage.
-- Run the preprocessing.py script to generate processed data from raw data.
+### **6.Add Monthly Data (month1, month2) Progressively**
-- Track the processed data with DVC (follow the same procedure)
+- update the main data by running the Data_Aggregator.py file
-- Tag this version of processed data as version 2.
-- -Push it to remote storage
+- Note: by default Data_Aggregator.py will add Month2 data to main data, to add Month3 data, change the path of dataset2 in in the Data_Aggregator.py file.
+- After running the file to add the monthly data (e.g., month1 and month2), track and push these changes using DVC.
+_ tag them as v2 and v3 respecctively.

-### 6. Upload screenshots
+### 6. Upload Screenshots
-- Take screenshots of each commands, and upload it in screenshot folder.
+- Take screenshots of each command and its output to show how the data is tracked, added, and pushed to remote storage.
+- create a folder "Screenshots" and upload the screenshots in it.

 ## Notes
 - link for the dataset used in this assignment : https://archive.ics.uci.edu/dataset/222/bank+marketing